← Back to research

 CompetitorDifferentiation

-OpenClawOpenClaw is self-hosted and open source; Manus is managed with Meta backing
+OpenClawOpenClaw is self-hosted and open source; Manus is a managed cloud service

 LindyLindy focuses on email/calendar productivity; Manus handles broader autonomous tasks